Understanding Varicose Veins: Causes, Symptoms, and Treatment Options

-Spinal stenosis is a condition in which the open spaces within your spine become narrower, putting pressure on your spinal cord and the nerves around it.
+Spinal stenosis is common condition in adults over 50, a condition in which the open spaces within your spine become narrower, putting pressure on your spinal cord and the nerves around it.
 This can cause pain, numbness, tingling, and weakness in your legs, arms, or torso.
 The narrowing can occur in the spinal canal, the spaces between your vertebrae, or where nerves branch out from your spine.

 There are two main types of spinal stenosis: